 After takeoff the aircraft continues in the climb phase and flies away from the busy airspace.
 The pilot sets the aircraft up for cruise power and speed and turns on course when clear of the airport environment.
 Depending on the type of flight, VFR or IFR, departure control or a flight information service will then be contacted.

 After takeoff and clearing any obstacles, the aircraft usually climbs with maximum power until required to change to cruise climb speed.
-Depending on noise abatement, flight school procedures or personal preferences, most change configuration at at least several hundredth feet AAL (>500 ft).
+Depending on noise abatement, flight school procedures or personal preferences, most pilots change configuration at at least several hundredth feet AAL (>500 ft).

 This configuration change consist usually of flap retraction, speed increase to cruise climb and a change from takeoff power to climb power.
 As a result the aircraft will oscillate through several pitch motions, adding to the workload of the pilot while he re-trims and stabilizes its flight path.